ABTech/abtech.org/README.md

 chmod u+x abtech/wsgi.py
 ```

+Create abtech/settings/secret.py with the necessary secret keys that are in example_secret.py

+Edit abtech/settings/production.py and add your host as a string to ALLOWED_HOSTS

 Edit existing apache config or add site file based on django-example.conf
 Site configuration will need to be enabled
 ```